nilesh0109/PHRI_1920/nicopose/README.md

 1. We have two NICO robots: `A` and `B`
 2. Each robot can have `LEFT` or `RIGHT` position.
 We use the robot's perspective, not a human. `LEFT` position means that a robot on the right side of a commander
-3. See marking on the floor for placing robots and a table correctly
+3. See markings on the floor for placing robots and a table correctly
-4. Each robot robot runs on its own computer.
+4. Each robot runs on its own computer.
 You need `sudo` access
 5. `LEFT` robot runs on `LEFT` computer (operator's perspective)

 ### Pre-check